 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.

 The Congressional Art Competition is open to all high school students in the District.
 The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol, and the remainder of the top 10 submissions will be displayed in the District Office.
 Artwork will hang at the Capitol for the duration of the exhibit, so students should only submit artwork they will not need for other purposes.
 The exhibit in Washington will also include artwork from other contest winners nation-wide.

 Artwork must be two-dimensional.
 Each framed artwork can be no larger than 26 inches high, 26 inches wide, and 4 inches deep.
-If your artwork is selected as the winning piece, it must arrive in Washington, DC, framed by May 21st.
-Even when framed, it must still measure no larger than the above maximum dimensions.
-No framed piece should weigh more than 15 pounds.
+No framed piece should weigh more than 15.

 Accepted mediums for the two-dimensional artwork are as follows: